Craig Lindfield

-Craig Anthony Lindfield (born 7 September 1988) is an English semi-professional footballer who plays as a winger for Colwyn Bay.
+Craig Anthony Lindfield (born 7 September 1988) is an English semi-professional footballer who plays as a winger for Cymru North club Holywell Town.

 Early life

 Lindfield attended Brookdale Primary School from 1993 to 2000 and then Calday Grange Grammar School between 2000 and 2005, and played cricket for his local club Upton CC.

 Youth career

 He joined the Liverpool Academy in 1996 aged 8, and worked his way up through the club's youth teams.

-In 2005–06 he won the FA Youth Cup for the first time as a 17-year-old when Liverpool beat Manchester City 3–2 on aggregate, finishing the competition as Liverpools leading goal scorer in the competition.
+In 2005–06 he won the FA Youth Cup for the first time as a 17-year-old when Liverpool beat Manchester City 3–2 on aggregate, finishing the competition as Liverpool's leading goal scorer in the competition.